hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 rules that extend Calcite's `ConverterRule`.

-If there is a Calcite operator in the tree that doesn't have a logical counterpart, then it indicates that there is either an unsupported operation, that we missed, during valdation phase, or that we miss some conversion rule.
+If there is a Calcite operator in the tree that doesn't have a logical counterpart, then it indicates that there is either an unsupported operation, that we missed, during validation phase, or that we miss some conversion rule.
 An exception will be thrown in this case.

 *Table 5: Logical Conversion Rules*